bitfield/gotestdox/README.md

 **`go test -json | gotestdox`**

-In this case, any flags or arguments to `gotestdox` will be ignored, and it won't run the tests; it will act purely as a text filter.
-However, just like when it runs the tests itself, it will report exit status 1 if there are any test failures.
+In this case, any flags or arguments to `gotestdox` will be ignored, and it won't *run* the tests; instead, it will act purely as a text filter.
+However, just as when it runs the tests itself, it will report exit status 1 if there are any test failures.

 ## As a library